 The Admin page can also be accessed from the hamburger menu, and then by clicking on Users.
 There you can search for users by username, email, or full name.
 Once opened, you can review additional details about the user, including non-public information like their registration and last-used IP address.
 IP information can be helpful if a user appears suspicious or acts too similar to another user.
-As mentioned in “The Difficult User” section, this is also where users can be blocked/suspended, and their trust level adjusted.
+IP lookups are completed locally, no data is sent outside the server.
+As mentioned in “The Difficult User” section, this is also where users can be silenced/suspended, and their trust level adjusted.

 Public discussion on Discourse takes place inside of topics.
 Each topic has a title and category, and it is important that the discussion within relates to the title/category.

 If users provide a poor title or select the wrong category, you can edit the topic to update one or both.
 Scroll to the top of the topic and click the pencil next to the title.
 From there, the title and category can be modified.

 Topics, especially longer ones, have a tendency to veer off-topic.
 When this happens, you can select posts to move to a new topic or an existing topic on the subject.
 This helps keep the discussion “on-topic”.

 Then select where to move the posts: